senyalin/SSRM/README.md

-# SSRM
+# Image Steganography using SSRM
-This is the source code for the data hiding project using SSRM.
+This is the source code for the research project SSRM.